Wyandotte, Michigan: Sports and recreation

 The city is home to the Wyandotte Boat Club, a rowing facility.
 The club host to three local regattas: two spring high school regattas and one fall club regatta.
-The new facility features two indoor rowing tanks, numerous shell racks and shells, erg and weight rooms, men's and women's locker rooms, meeting room, and a massive club/bar over looking the Detroit River.
+The new facility features two indoor rowing tanks, numerous shell racks and shells, erg and weight rooms, men's and women's locker rooms, meeting room, and a massive club/bar overlooking the Detroit River.
 The tanks are used by all of the rowing programs for technique and style training.
 They have been shown to be of great benefit in the training of novice rowers.
 During the off season, the tanks are rented by the hour to outside schools and universities.
 The city has 23 parks in total with the largest being Bishop Park.
 Pets, bikes and alcohol are prohibited in all Wyandotte city parks.
 Rollerblades and skateboards are prohibited in all areas except the Wyandotte Skate Park.

+Wyandotte was home to minor league baseball.
+In 1912 and 1913, the Wyandotte Alkalis, named for the Michigan Alkali Company, played as members of the Class D level Border League, winning the 1912 league championship.
+Wyandotte hosted home minor league games at Alkali Park.

 F.O.P.
 Park

 Located at the corner of Bondie and 8th Streets, the F.O.P.
 Park has a large shaded playground and covered pavilion for picnicking.
 Sports facilities include a basketball court, baseball diamond and two horseshoe pits.
-The Park has a 66% satisfaction rating out of 45 people surveyed.
+The park has a 66% satisfaction rating out of 45 people surveyed.

 F.O.P.
 Park holds youth baseball and softball games during day and night for the Wyandotte Braves Association.
-Restroom facilities that are opened during baseball games and other special events.

 Kiwanis Park

 Kiwanis Park is named in honor of the Kiwanis Club of Wyandotte, which is the town's oldest civic non-profit organization.
-The Kiwanis Club continues to make an annual contribution to the upkeep of the Park.
-The Park is located at the intersection of 6th Street and North Drive, and has no restroom facilities.
+The Kiwanis Club continues to make an annual contribution to the upkeep of the park.
+The park is located at the intersection of 6th Street and North Drive.
+The park is located on the site of the North Drive Dump which was remediated by the US EPA through the 1990s as the Lower Ecorse Creek Superfund Site.
+The site was successfully remediated by 2003 before the park was built on the site.

 Lions Club Park

 The Lions Club Park is located at the intersection of Vinewood and 9th Avenue next to Our Lady of the Scapular Religious Education Office.
-It was first opened on August 12, 2009 by the Lions Club.
+It was first opened on August 12, 2009, by the Lions Club.
 The park is completely enclosed with fences and has benches situated all around it.
 There is a large playscape and climbing terrace.
 The hours are 6:00 am to 10:00 pm, year round.